Claims: Migrant kids split at border harmed in foster care

-The foster care programs are meant to provide migrant children with care while authorities work to connect them with parents, relatives or other sponsors.
-But instead the boy told a counselor he was repeatedly sexually molested by other boys in the foster home.

-A review of 38 legal claims obtained by The Associated Press — some of which have never been made public — shows taxpayers could be on the hook for more than $200 million in damages from parents who said their children were harmed while in government custody.

-The father and son are among dozens of families — separated at the border as part of the Trump administration’s zero tolerance policy — who are now preparing to sue the federal government, including several who say their young children were sexually, physically or emotionally abused in federally funded foster care.
+Dozens of families separated at the border as part of the Trump administration’s zero tolerance policy are preparing to sue the federal government, including several who say their young children were sexually, physically or emotionally abused in federally funded foster care.

 The families — some in the U.S., others already deported to Central America — are represented by grassroots immigration clinics and nonprofit groups, along with some of the country’s most powerful law firms.
 They’re making claims under the Federal Tort Claims Act as a precursor to filing lawsuits.
 The FTCA allows individuals who suffer harm as a direct result of federal employees to sue the government.